What are the human givens?

 Have you run out of steam and finally feel willing to consider counselling, however reluctantly?

 - Feel happier, lighter and more energetic

-- Understand why you were depressed and how to prevent it
+- Understand why you were depressed and how to prevent it from happening again

 - Feel calmer